Raising A Good Girl

 Lily shrank away, heart hammering so loud she was certain her mother could hear it.

-“I—I wasn’t—” she stammered, but the words stuck in her throat.
+“I— I wasn’t—” she stammered, but the words stuck in her throat.
 She couldn’t remember when she had seen her mother more upset.
-“Don’t you ever, ever touch yourself there,” her mother said in a sharp, parental tone.
-“You hear me?”

 Lily burst into tears.
-“I’m sorry!
-Mama, I’m sorry, I’m sorry—” The words poured out, soaked up by her mother’s shoulder as Elizabeth sat on the edge of the bed and gathered Lily in a tight, doughy embrace.
+“I’m sorry Mommy!, I’m sorry, I’m sorry—” The words poured out, soaked up by her mother’s shoulder as Elizabeth sat on the edge of the bed and gathered Lily in a tight, doughy embrace.
 The smell of Elizabeth’s skin, sweaty and musky from her earlier exertions, flooded Lily’s nostrils.
 She pressed her hot, streaming face into her mother’s bosom, trying to will the rest of the world away.

 Lily nodded, but the ache was still there, thick between her thighs, buzzing in the ends of her fingers.
 “But I don’t know what to do when it… happens,” she said in a rush, before she could lose her nerve.
 “It feels like something’s wrong.
 It’s itchy.
 And… hot.”

 Elizabeth’s grip tightened, squeezing Lily’s head against her chest so fiercely that Lily wondered if her mother might try to smother the badness out of her.
 Her mother’s words were ragged and wet, as if she’d bitten them in half before releasing them to the air.
 “It’s not a disease, Lily.
 It’s just your body telling you it wants what you saw Mommy and Daddy doing.”
 Her hand snaked up and down Lily’s hair, but her grip was too tight, fingernails scraping the scalp, not quite comforting but grounding in its discomfort.
 “But the feeling is not for you to handle alone.
-When it happens again, you don’t touch yourself, you come to me, and I’ll help you.
-Ok?”
+When it happens again, you don’t touch yourself; come to me and I’ll help you.
+Alright?”

 Lily’s breath stuttered, caught between sobs and confusion.
 “Ok Mommy, I’m so sorry!”
 Her mother rocked her gently, the way she’d done when Lily was small and feverish, before the world had grown teeth.
 Lily clung, trembling, to the plush warmth of her mother’s body, each sob rippling through her, dissolving as Elizabeth shushed her and petted her hair.
 Lily’s face pressed into the damp, pillowy curve of her mother’s chest, every breath thick with the musky trace of her skin.
 The ache inside her was still there, shuddering and persistent, even as her mother’s arms wrapped around her, unyielding.